hilton/hilton.github.com/blog/_posts/2020-01-28-value-proposition.md

 > That is, an eggbeater, a cook, and the baking of a cake combine to create a value proposition called ‘saving time and energy,’ which can be used to sell the eggbeater to the cake maker.

-This model highlights the hard thing about discovering your product’s value proposition: identifying your customers and understanding what they value.
+This model highlights the hard thing about discovering your product’s value proposition: identifying customers and understanding what they value.
 The challenge comes from the circularity of identifying the product’s value to a customer segment, at the same time as identifying a customer segment that will value your product.

-You don’t create the value proposition; you first discover it, starting with customers and prospects.
+You don’t create the value proposition; you discover it, starting with customers and prospects.
 With some luck, you will already have some customers, even if you haven’t yet identified the value proposition, so you can ask them.

 ## Learn from customers